Have you been told that you have a low TSH?

 All thyroid medications have this effect.

-It stems from a feedback loop which exists in your brain designed to help control how much thyroid hormone is produced at any given time.
+It stems from a feedback loop that exists in your brain designed to help control how much thyroid hormone is produced at any given time.

 Doctors take advantage of this feedback loop to help them determine how much thyroid hormone they should give to patients.